Carlosrincong/GCP-Cloud-Engineer/CE/README.md

 To attach a persistent disk to a virtual machine instance, both resources must be in the same zone.
 I If you want to assign a static IP address to an instance, the instance must be in the same region as the static IP.
-You cannot create a VM instance without a VPC network
+You cannot create a VM instance without a VPC network When a VM is terminated, you do not pay for memory and CPU resources.
+However, you are charged for any attached disks and reserved IP addresses.

 # Best practice
 It is best practice to run the Cloud Logging agent on all your VM instances.